daschwanden/grr/codelabs/README.md

 [Codelabs](https://github.com/googlecodelabs/tools) are interactive instructional tutorials, which can be authored in markdown syntax (or Google Docs) using some simple formatting conventions.
 This doc contains the documentation and instructions you’ll need for building and publishing the GRR codelabs (and your own in case you choose to do so).

-If you're interested in authoring codelabs, create a markdown file (or a Google Doc) following the [Codelab Formatting Guide](FORMAT-GUIDE.md) and see the [claat description](https://github.com/googlecodelabs/tools/blob/main/claat/README.md) on how to use the `claat` command line tool.
+If you're interested in authoring codelabs, create a markdown file (or a Google Doc) following the [Codelab Formatting Guide](FORMAT-GUIDE.md) and see the online [documentation page](https://github.com/googlecodelabs/tools/blob/main/claat/README.md) on how to use the `claat` command line tool.

 Also, consider joining the [codelab-authors Google Group](https://groups.google.com/forum/#!forum/codelab-authors), which connects you with other authors and provides updates on new releases.